 OpenCNCPilot software uses basic bilinear interpolation between the nearest four points for auto-leveling,

 Once the heightmap is ready, this software wraps the toolpath all over the curved surface.
 Now you can run your G-code file normally.

-This feature is handy in PCB milling (isolation milling) with V-shaped engraving bits, where any deflection in Z-direction leads to narrow or wide traces.
+This feature is handy in PCB milling (isolation milling) with V-shaped engraving bits, where any deflection in the Z-direction leads to narrow or wide traces.